PrincetonUniversity/ILAng/README.md

 ```

 -   The [z3](https://github.com/Z3Prover/z3) SMT solver (over 4.4.0) is required.
 Detailed instruction for building latest z3 can be found [here](https://github.com/Z3prover/z3#building-z3-using-make-and-gccclang).
--   The [Boost](https://www.boost.org) package is required only for building the synthesis engine.
+-   The [Boost](https://www.boost.org) package is required only if you want to build the synthesis engine.

 #### Regression Environments